 |

-Attach air hoses to meter inlets; then plug outlets and observe gauges for pressure losses in order to test internal seams for leaks. |
+Attach air hoses to meter inlets, plug outlets, and observe gauges for pressure losses to test internal seams for leaks.

 |